ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 ## Let your users choose a format

 Choosing an RDF serialization format for your application or service might be a false dilemma.
-Since you control your application, and probably have an internal model, you can offer multiple serialization options.
+Since you control your application and probably have an internal model, you can offer multiple serialization options.
 Therefore, you can implement a serialization library (e.g. our [rdf-serializers](https://github.com/ontola/rdf-serializers) gem for Rails) and use [HTTP Content negotation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation), so your project can handle all kinds of formats.

 ## TL;DR